vbellos/WEB-Play-List-Generator/README.md

 # WEB-Play-List-Generator
+Web Application for playlist generation made with Java Servlets.

+The main purpose of this project is for users to create Playlists given song recomendations based on their music prefferences.

-A Java Servlet Project that Implements Spotify and Musixmatch API's
+The Project Implements Spotify and Musixmatch API's